Commitments and Contingencies

 On June 6, 2022, plaintiff Kranthi Gorlamari ("Plaintiff") filed a putative class action complaint captioned Gorlamari v.
 Verrica Pharmaceuticals Inc., et al., in the U.S. District Court for the Eastern District of Pennsylvania against us and certain of our current and former officers and directors ("Defendants").
 On January 12, 2023, the Plaintiff filed an amended complaint alleging that Defendants violated federal securities laws by, among other things, failing to disclose certain manufacturing deficiencies at the facility where our contract manufacturer produced bulk solution for the YCANTH (VP-102) drug device and that such deficiencies posed a risk to the prospects for regulatory approval of YCANTH (VP-102) for the treatment of molluscum.
 The amended complaint seeks unspecified compensatory damages and other relief on behalf of Plaintiff and all other persons and entities which purchased or otherwise acquired our securities between May 19, 2021 and May 24, 2022 (the "Putative Class Period").

-On January 12, 2024, the Court granted in part and denied in part Defendants’ motion to dismiss the amended complaint.
-The Court held that Plaintiff’s claims relating to statements made in May and June 2021 were sufficiently pled, but dismissed Plaintiff’s claims relating to all other statements made during the Putative Class Period.
+On January 12, 2024, the Court granted in part and denied in part Defendants' motion to dismiss the amended complaint.
+The Court held that Plaintiff's claims relating to statements made in May and June 2021 were sufficiently pled, but dismissed Plaintiff's claims relating to all other statements made during the Putative Class Period.
 On January 26, 2024, Plaintiff filed a second amended complaint in an attempt to cure certain of the deficiencies identified in the January 12, 2024 ruling.
-Defendants’ motion to dismiss the second amended complaint was fully briefed as of April 22, 2024, and is pending before the Court.
-On September 3, 2024, the Court granted in part and denied in part Defendants’ motion to dismiss the second amended complaint.
-The Court dismissed Plaintiff’s claims related to one of the two individual defendants but held that Plaintiff’s claims against the Company and the other individual defendant were sufficiently pled.
+Defendants' motion to dismiss the second amended complaint was fully briefed as of April 22, 2024.
+On September 3, 2024, the Court granted in part and denied in part Defendants' motion to dismiss the second amended complaint.
+The Court dismissed Plaintiff's claims related to one of the two individual defendants but held that Plaintiff's claims against the Company and the other individual defendant were sufficiently pled.
+On March 4, 2026, the Court granted Plaintiff's motion for class certification.

-In addition, on October 21, 2024, plaintiff Ivan S. Cohen filed a putative stockholder derivative lawsuit in the U.S. District Court for the Eastern District of Pennsylvania.
-The complaint names the company as a nominal defendant and purports to bring claims on behalf of the company against certain of our current and former directors and officers for alleged violations of the federal securities laws and breaches of their fiduciary duties in relation to substantially the same factual allegations as the above-described putative class action lawsuit.
-The complaint primarily seeks to recover for the company compensatory damages for losses allegedly sustained related to the facts alleged, restitution, and punitive damages.
-On December 16, 2024, the Court granted the parties' joint stipulation to stay the derivative lawsuit.
+In addition, on October 21, 2024, May 12, 2025, and June 26, 2025, plaintiffs Ivan S. Cohen, Paul Cannon, and Joseph Bonaccorso, respectively, each filed a putative stockholder derivative lawsuit in the U.S. District Court for the Eastern District of Pennsylvania.
+Each derivative complaint names the Company as a nominal defendant and purports to bring claims on behalf of the Company against certain of our current and former directors and officers for alleged violations of the federal securities laws and breaches of their fiduciary duties in relation to substantially the same factual allegations as the above-described putative class action lawsuit.
+Each derivative complaint primarily seeks to recover for the Company compensatory damages for losses allegedly sustained related to the facts alleged, restitution, and punitive damages.
+On December 16, 2024, the Court granted the parties' joint stipulation to stay the Cohen derivative lawsuit.
+On July 28, 2025, the Court granted the parties' joint stipulation in the Cohen and Cannon derivative lawsuits to consolidate the two actions and stay the consolidated action.
+On July 24, 2025, the plaintiff in the Bonaccorso derivative lawsuit filed a corrected complaint to clarify that the named plaintiff "is not Joseph (Joe) Bonaccorso, the former Chief Commercial Officer" of the Company.
+On July 29, 2025, the plaintiff in the Bonaccorso derivative lawsuit filed a notice voluntarily dismissing the action without prejudice.

 The Company is also involved in ordinary, routine legal proceedings that are not considered by management to be material.
 In the opinion of Company counsel and management, the ultimate liabilities resulting from such legal proceedings will not materially affect the financial position of the Company or its results of operations or cash flows.